AngusAllen/udacity-tournament/README.md

 **reportMatch(winner,loser)**

-Creates a new match record, recording the winner and the loser of the match.
+Creates a new match record, recording the winner and the loser of each match.
 The arguments for the winner and the loser must be the id numbers for each player.

 **swissPairings()**